gem/oq-engine/ansible/oqengine/README.md

 Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:

     - hosts: servers
       roles:
          - { role: username.rolename, x: 42 }

+    - hosts: all
+      become: yes
+      order: sorted

+      roles:
+         - oqengine

+Use also pre_tasks to assure to update the cache for Debian derivate

+  pre_tasks:
+    - name: Update apt cache.
+      apt:
+        update_cache: true
+        cache_valid_time: 600
+      when: ansible_os_family == 'Debian'

 License
 -------